 Ever seen a resume that included the words “references available upon request” or something to that effect?
 Well, don’t use that line or anything like it.
 It adds nothing to the resume, and may be off-putting for many hiring managers.
 The fact is that they will ask for references if they need to see them.

 Do Make It Easy for Employers to Contact You

 Always include updated contact information at the top of your resume.
 No hiring manager should ever have to struggle to reach you for an interview.

 Don’t Add Details that Could Spark Bias or Discrimination

 Avoid information about your faith, age, race, or other personal details that could leave you open to bias.
 Hiring managers may not consciously discriminate, but most people have certain biases that may cause them to prejudge candidates based on those details.

-When you’re writing your resume, try to keep it to one page if possible – or two at the most.
+Your resume should never exceed two pages.
 If you cannot condense the information to fit in that limited space, have someone help you.

 Don’t Overload the Resume with Details